Different British and American Spellings to Dominate Word Games

 Nouns Ending in -ence

 For the last rule, many British nouns are spelled with “ence” at the end compared to “ense.”
-This is mostly helpful when you want to create this type of word with a “c” when you don’t have an “s.”
-They include words like:
+This is mostly helpful when you want to create this type of word with a “C” because you don’t have an “S” tile on hand.

 • license / licence